Why You Should Watch Robson Conceicao vs Xavier Martinez, And The Weekend Boxing Schedule

 Conceicao is a 2016 Olympic gold medalist, who struggled to find himself as a professional, most notable with his close-fight with Louie Coria, in which the fight was up in the air in terms of a winner.
 Against Valdez, Conceicao proved himself as a world-class fighter, and the true Olympic talent that he was as an amateur.
 Conceicao is now a solid headliner heading into 2022, Conceicao has now established himself as a guy in the division, for years to come.

 Xavier Martinez spent most of his career with Mayweather Promotions and has had a start-stop run in which he struggled with activity more so than his opponents.
 The 24-year-old, who trains with boxing legend, Ray Woods, fought twice in 2018, three times in 2019, once in 2020 in a fight he was dropped in twice against Claudio Marrero, and once last year against Juan Carlos Burgos.
 Xavier has all the tools to be a special fighter, but he could never stay active to get in the swing of things.
-Martinez now is working with Rick Mirigian and Top Rank, and a win here will more than likely change his life.
+Martinez now is working with Top Rank, and a win here will more than likely change his life.

 This is a 50-50 fight, that I slightly favor Martinez in.